Volkswagen controversies: U.S. diesel emission fraud

 On the first business day after the news, Volkswagen's stock price declined 20% and declined another 17% the following day, the same day a social media advertisement with Wired about "how diesel was re-engineered" was removed as well as a series of YouTube ads titled "Diesel Old Wives' Tales".
 On Wednesday, 23 September, Volkswagen chief executive officer Martin Winterkorn resigned.
 Volkswagen hired Kirkland & Ellis law firm for defense, the same firm that defended BP during the Deepwater Horizon oil spill.

-On 2 November 2016, the EPA issued a second notice of violation (NOV) pertaining to certain diesel 3.0-liter V6 equipped Audis, Volkswagen Touaregs and Porsche Cayennes.
+On 2 November 2016, the EPA issued a second notice of violation (NOV) pertaining to certain diesel 3.0 L V6 equipped Audis, Volkswagen Touaregs and Porsche Cayennes.
 The EPA found beginning with the 2009 model year all vehicles powered by the V6 were non-compliant.
 During testing the EPA, CARB and Transport Canada discovered software that activates pollution reduction systems when the automobiles are being driven under federal test conditions, otherwise during real-world driving these devices are inactive.
 Volkswagen disputed the EPA's findings, stating their software was legally permitted; however, shortly thereafter, Volkswagen issued a stop-sale for the EPA's disputed vehicles and additional models the EPA did not question.

 In March 2016, the US Federal Trade Commission sued Volkswagen for false advertising, because Volkswagen's "clean diesel" vehicles were less environmentally friendly than advertised.

 In November 2016, Volkswagen and its labour unions agreed to reduce the workforce by 30,000 people until 2021 as a result of the costs from the violations.
 However, 9,000 new jobs would come by producing more electric cars.
 Volkswagen also announced plans to become the world leader in electric cars, producing 1 million VW-EVs by 2025 and 3 million by the group, and a VW manager stated that its diesel cars would not become available in the United States.

 On 11 January 2017, Volkswagen agreed to plead guilty to the emissions-cheating scandal and to pay $4.3 billion in penalties.
 Six Volkswagen executives were charged.
 The following day, one of the indicted executives was ordered to be held without bail pending trial as it was feared that he would flee to Germany and extradition would be impossible.
 Senior VW management staff were warned not to travel to the US by lawyers working for the company.
 On 23 January 2017, a US judge approved a $1.2 billion settlement in which 650 American dealers, "who, like consumers, were blindsided by the brazen fraud that VW perpetrated," would receive an average of $1.85 million.
 The whole scandal was covered in Series 1 of Netflix's 2018 series called Dirty Money in the episode entitled "Hard Knox".